redwoodjs/redwood/docs/docs/tutorial/chapter4/authentication.md

 > * **Authentication** deals with determining whether someone is who they say they are, generally by "logging in" with an email and password, or a third party provider like Auth0.
 > * **Authorization** is whether a user (who has usually already been authenticated) is allowed to do something they want to do.
 This generally involves some combination of roles and permission checking before allowing access to a URL or feature of your site.
 >
 > This section of the tutorial focuses on **Authentication** only.
-See [part 2 of the tutorial](../tutorial2/role-based-authorization-control-rbac.md) to learn about Authorization in Redwood.
+See [chapter 7 of the tutorial](../tutorial/chapter5/rbac) to learn about Authorization in Redwood.

 ## Auth Setup